-Madison Stevens is currently an MA student at the Institute for Resources, Environment and Sustainability at UBC.
-She was raised on a farm in Bozeman, Montana, where she grew up with a passion for exploring the natural world.
+Madison Stevens was raised on a farm in Bozeman, Montana, where she grew up with a passion for exploring the natural world.
 Madison holds a BA in Comparative Literary and Cultural Studies, with minors in Political Science and Environmental Science from Franklin University, Switzerland, in 2015, and has published research on indigenous land rights in Uganda through the School for International Training.
 Since 2012, she has worked for the conservation nonprofit organization Polar Bears International, holding various roles related to communication, education and outreach.
 She has also worked and volunteered for environmental initiatives all over the world, including an international conference on climate change in Antarctica with 2041, and research on sustainable development in sub-Saharan Africa.
-She started pursuing her degree at IRES in September, 2017 and is interested in studying the intersection of indigenous rights and environmental issues.
+She started pursuing her MA degree at IRES in September, 2017 and is interested in studying the intersection of indigenous rights and environmental issues.
 Madison’s current research focuses on connecting traditional ecological knowledge with biodiversity conservation and community resilience in Arunachal Pradesh, North Eastern India, under the supervision of Profs.
 David Boyd in IRES and Janette Bulkan in the Faculty of Forestry.